NipponNoraneko/fbdasm/DETAILS.md

 ## BASIC Program In-Memory Representation

 The start of the storage area for (tokenized) BASIC program text is indicated by the variable [zpTXTTAB](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymzpTXTTAB) ($05.06).
-Family BASIC initializes this to `$6006`, and never changes from that.
+Family BASIC initializes this to `$6006` (in cartridge RAM, battery-backed&mdash;in this case by a pair of literal AA batteries), and never changes from that.
 It's possible that a BASIC program might be able to modify Family BASIC's understanding of where the program starts and re-run, providing reliable space for some machine-language code to live in "LOMEM" (Note: `LOMEM` is not a keyword or special variable name used by Family BASIC).

 The end of the program (and start of variable data) is tracked by [zpVARTAB](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymzpVARTAB).